Ubirr, Nourlangie and Jim Jim Falls

 Kakadu National Park has the largest number of rock paintings in the world.
 Aboriginal people believe that most of these images were created by their gods.
 Thanks to them, they know how the world was created and it is also a form of passing rules to their people.
 Paintings often describe what is good and rewarded, and what bad deeds could bring.

 Why do I talk about it?
 Because today we visited one of the most recognisable places in Kakadu – Ubirr.
-Ubirr is located 42 km north-east from Jabiru, the town we were currently staying at.
+Ubirr is located 42 km northeast of Jabiru, the town we were currently staying at.

 Aboriginal Paintings – Dreamtime Stories